Rectonic/face_id_project/README.md

 - The similarity comparison defaults to 0.45 (a balanced ArcFace threshold).
 Increase it for stricter matches or lower it for leniency.
 - Embeddings are recomputed from disk whenever the gallery directory changes, so the app stays in sync with new or updated photos.
 - The UI uses plain browser APIs.
 For production, consider HTTPS to avoid camera permission friction on non-localhost hosts.
+- `/api/match` requests run through a small worker queue so the ArcFace model processes one frame at a time; clients automatically back off when they receive a 429 "busy" response.

 ## Next Steps